LLNL/HPC-Tutorials/posix/creating_and_terminating.md

 The maximum number of threads that may be created by a process is implementation dependent.
 Programs that attempt to exceed the limit can fail or produce wrong results.

+### Thread limits

-Querying and setting your implementation's thread limit - Linux example shown.
-Demonstrates querying the default (soft) limits and then setting the maximum number of processes (including threads) to the hard limit.
-Then verifying that the limit has been overridden.
+The next examples show how to query and set your implementation's thread limit on Linux.
+First we query the default (soft) limits and then set the maximum number of processes (including threads) to the hard limit.
+Then we verify that the limit has been overridden.

 #### bash / ksh / sh example